 - Rental Rights and Obligations for the Landlord and Tenant.
 Agree on clauses such as possession, access, subletting, abandonment, assignment, move-in inspection checklist, right of entry, sale of property, utilities, and maintenance and repairs, early termination, law compliance, default, guarantor, dispute resolution methods, severability, the surrender of the premises, option to purchase, option to renew the lease, retaliation, waivers, equal housing, indemnification, covenants, notices, agent contract, and the governing law.

 Sign and date all copies.
 As the agreement includes the rights and obligations of the landlord and tenant, both parties should keep a copy of the signed agreement for their records.

 Not the form you were looking for?
 Check out these related forms and templates:

 - Residential Lease Agreements.
 This is the most widely used landlord-tenant contract, and it usually lasts for a period of one (1) year.

-- Lease-Purchase Agreements.
+- Rent to Own Agreements.
 This agreement gives the tenant the option to purchase the property in conformity with the terms of the contract.